ParadoxLeon/CS2-Translator/README.md

 - Remove or reimplement telnet
 - Change the default location to fit CS2
 - Change the README to fit the "new" application
+- maybe change translation api to use DeepL instead of google

 # CSGO-Translator
 Easy to use, single-file CS:GO chat translation tool.